Fate/stay night: Heaven's Feel II. lost butterfly

-Fate/stay night: Heaven's Feel II. lost butterfly is a 2019 Japanese anime fantasy film produced by ufotable and directed by Tomonori Sudō.
+Fate/stay night: Heaven's Feel II. lost butterfly is a 2019 Japanese anime fantasy action film produced by Ufotable and directed by Tomonori Sudō.
 The second installment in the Fate/stay night: Heaven's Feel trilogy, it premiered in Japan on January 12, 2019 and in the United States on March 14, 2019.

 The story is adapted from Heaven's Feel, the third and final route of the visual novel Fate/stay night.
 Continuing immediately from the events of Fate/stay night: Heaven's Feel I. presage flower, the film focuses on the Holy Grail War and the relationship between Shirou Emiya and Sakura Matou, two teenagers participating in the conflict.
 After Shirou is eliminated from the War as a Master, he seeks salvation for Sakura and the other participants.

 The film was a critical and commercial success, earning ¥1.5 billion faster than its predecessor.
-As of July 14, 2019, it has grossed $19.8 million worldwide and has sold over 100k blu-ray/dvd copies.
+As of July 14, 2019, it has grossed $19.8 million worldwide and has sold over 100,000 Blu-ray/DVD copies.
 A sequel, Fate/stay night: Heaven's Feel III. spring song, was released in Japan on August 15, 2020.